For any reversible reaction at equilibrium, such as:

 esterification reaction is given below:

-Calculate the equilibrium constant, Kc when 0.25mol of ethanol
+Calculate the equilibrium constant Kc when 0.25 moles of ethanol

 and

-ethanoic acid are mixed with water and an
+ethanoic acid are mixed together with a few drops sulfuric

 acid catalyst in a

-sealed flask, the reaction is heated to a constant temperature and allowed to reach equilibrium
+sealed flask.
+The reaction is heated to a constant temperature and allowed to reach equilibrium.
+The total volume

 of